JQ-Networks/UnifiedMessageRelay/README.md

       # Forward from "FromChat" to "ToChat" and vise versa
       # ReplyOnly:
       # Forward from "FromChat" to "ToChat", ignoring message without "reply_to"
+  Default:  # keep this key even if no default route exists
+    - From: QQ
+      To: Telegram
+      ToChat: -123244234234
+      # Reply bot message will also reply the source in other platform
 Driver:
   QQ:
     Account: 643503161